thassets/fe_coding_challenge_boilerplate/README.md

   - Hint: `<Post />` component is already provided for you
   - Note: pagination is not required unless you have extra time.
 - **Add dogs to a list of favorites by clicking favorite button**
-  - Note: any post UI updates should occur [optimistically](https://blog.bitsrc.io/building-an-optimistic-user-interface-in-react-b943656e75e3) here
+  - Note: any post UI updates should occur [optimistically](https://blog.bitsrc.io/building-an-optimistic-user-interface-in-react-b943656e75e3) here.
+In other words, you shouldn't have to wait for the POST request to resolve to see a filled in heart icon.
 - **View my favorite dogs**

 #### Submitting